How to choose the right pan

 There’s no material to cook with like copper.
 It heats up rapidly and evenly, and, unlike iron skillets, cools down as soon as it’s removed from the heat.
 This super-responsive material gives you maximum control over your cooking.
 As a result, copper pans are prized by chefs the world over.

 If used alone, copper will react with acidic foods and impart a metallic taste to your cooking.
 To prevent this, copper pans are usually lined with a different unreactive metal such as tin or stainless steel (stainless steel being much more hardwearing).
-For the pan to benefit from copper’s properties, it should be around 90% copper, as with our Samuel Groves copper range.
+For the pan to benefit from copper’s properties, it should be around 90% copper.
 A thin external coating of copper will be purely decorative!

 That being said, copper cookware doesn’t come cheap, and the thicker the copper, the higher the price tag will be.
 But a well-maintained copper pan will certainly retain its value, and whether you keep it polished or let it tarnish, copper is a beautiful addition to any kitchen.

 Carbon steel pans like this Toughened Carbon Steel Wok by Saveur Selects can be trickier to use than other materials, but is the professional’s choice for high-heat cooking.

 Suitable for: all hob types, open flames and oven use.